naramski/cadmelia/README.md

 ![http://www.openscad.org/cheatsheet/index.html](screenshots/openSCAD_cheat_sheet.png)

-It is free software, licensed under EUPL, and available for Windows and MacOSX (not tested under Linux but should work as it is based on Java).
+It is free software, licensed under EUPL.

-# Download
+# Usage (Command Line)

-Download Windows 64-bits and MacOSX version from the [release page](https://github.com/naramski/cadmelia/releases).
+To compile a OpenSCAD script, the command line is :

+    java -jar cadmelia-cli-<version>.jar <openscad.script> <output.stl>

 # How to Build

-## Requirements

-The build requires Gradle and Java => 1.8.
+The build requires Maven and Java => 1.8.

-## Command Line

-The project is managed with [Gradle](http://www.gradle.org/).

-    gradle assemble

-The cadmelia-ide is built with Netbeans 8.2

 # License